maevadevs/Go-Developer-Advanced/05-Functions/readme.md

 ```

 - Named returns could be helpful for documentation
   - But they do not add additional values
   - They might create more issues instead
 - But they are good in one situation

 ### Blank Return: Never Use Them

-- With named return values, it is possible to just write `return` without specifying the values to return
+- **With named return values, it is possible to just write `return` without specifying the values to return**
-  - Returns the last value assigned to the named return values
+  - Returns whichever last value assigned to the named return values
   - If returning the zero-values, be sure they make sense
-  - `return` keyword is still required, else compile-time error
+  - **`return` keyword is still required, else compile-time error**
 - Blank return might appear handy
-  - But it is a bad idea because it makes it harder to understand the data flow
+  - But it is a bad idea
+  - It makes it harder to understand the data flow
-  - **Never use blank return: Always specify what is being returned**
+  - **Never use blank return**
+  - **Always specify what is being returned**

 ## Functions Are Values